What is Scouting About?

 The first thing you need to do to join Pack 195 is Contact Us and complete the Application with the Pack registration dues.
 Another form that is required is the Annual Health and Medical Record, which is needed for all scouts and adults participating in pack events.

 How Much does Scouting Cost?

-Cub Scout Pack 195 membership dues are $50 every year ($52 if paying by credit card).
+Cub Scout Pack 195 membership dues are $80 every year.
 Dues are paid at the beginning of the Scouting year in September and cover the cost of Pack and Den meetings along with Scout awards and merit badges.
 Optional activities such as sporting events and camp are an additional nominal charge.

 What do I need for the Uniform?

 There are two types of uniforms worn depending on the outing.

 “Class A” uniforms are worn at all pack meetings and most den meetings and outings.
 They include the official Cub Scout shirt with insignia, and the Cub Scout belt, den hat and neckerchief with slide.
 Official pants and socks are optional.